Skip to content

 What monitoring systems does it support?

-While NSClient++ was designed to work with Nagios/Naemon/Icinga it can easiily be adapted to be used with any monitoring or information system.
+NSClient++ was designed to work with Nagios/Naemon/Icinga but can easily be adapted to any monitoring or information system.
+The full module list lives in the reference; the protocols it speaks are:

 • Syslog